pycomlink/pycomlink/README.md

      * seperate near-far (_nf) and far-near (_fn) (plus other signals, protection, etc.) and apply processing individually.
 Then just define one link as the ensemble of its signals (_nf, _fn, _nf_protect, ...)
+ * Is 'mhz_a' in metadata the frequency from near- to far-end or far to near?